dev-labs-bg/laravel-csv-importer/README.md

 ### Column mappings

-The exporter `$column_paiings` property serves the same purpose as the importer [`$column_mappings`](https://github.com/dev-labs-bg/laravel-csv-importer/#column-mappings).
+The exporter `$column_mappings` property serves the same purpose as the importer [`$column_mappings`](https://github.com/dev-labs-bg/laravel-csv-importer/#column-mappings).
 It allows you to define a relationship between the table columns (or model properties/methods) and CSV columns.
 The exporter uses this mapping to generate the CSV output.

 Unlike the importer, the exporter `$column_mappings` allow you to use model properties, as well as map model functions to CSV columns.
 Here's an example of a mappnig between a model property and a CSV column that uses a postprocessing function: